nats-io/stan.go/README.md

 #### Start Position

-Same rule than for non-durable queue subscribers apply.
+The rules for non-durable queue subscribers apply to durable subscribers.

 #### Leaving the Group